-- (1) In the classroom - a.Students expressed appreciation for more than a dozen classes that had been helpful and effective in exploring topics of race. - b.
-More faculty training was suggested for dealing with issues of race.
-For example, faculty will curtail conversations or are reluctant to talk about race and racism in classes.
-Often there seems to be an inability to handle racialized incidents . - C.Students noted the negative effects of using students of color to represent the group to which they belong in courses and the tokenization of those students within the community at large. - d.
+- b.
+More faculty training was suggested for dealing with issues of race.11 For example, faculty will curtail conversations or are reluctant to talk about race and racism in classes.
+Often there seems to be an inability to handle racialized incidents. - c.
+Students noted the negative effects of using students of color to represent the group to which they belong in courses and the tokenization of those students within the community at large. - d.
 Many felt we should address racial awareness and competency across the disciplines.
-Some students were in favor of a requirement that would address race and racism. - (2) General Climate - a.
+Some students were in favor of a requirement that would address race and racism.

+(2) General Climate

+- a.
 Students appreciate when white faculty acknowledge the limits of their experience and perspective. - b.
 We should recognize how white evangelical norms are assumed in classrooms, worship, and institutional culture.
-We should acknowledge the entanglement of racism with the history of the Church. - C. Students asked for more training of RAs and incoming students on issues of race.10
+We should acknowledge the entanglement of racism with the history of the Church. - Students asked for more training of RAs and incoming students on issues of race.12